 This paper presents an experiment of annotation of MWEs in French.
-The corpus used is made of several genres (evens, novel, scientific report, film subtities) and includes a rich annotation scheme including several kinds of MWEs from collecations to routness and full phrasemes.
+The corpus used is made of several genure (cross, novel, scientific report, film subtities) and includes a rich annotation scheme including several kinds of MWEs from collocations to routines and full phrasemes.
 The annotation is performed semi-automatically with finite-taste transducers.
-The inter-annotator agreement score shows that the amoutation is quite consistent but the difficulty of the task relies were consistent to the difficulty of the task relies where the consistent is a superior of the difficulty of the consistent part of the difficulty of the star fellows the consistent part of the difficulty of the superior are difficult to differentiate, collections and full phrasemes.
+The inter-annotation agreement score shows that the amoutation is quite consistent but the difficulty of the task relies were appreciated to the contraction of the contr

 This paper presents an experiment of multiword expression annotation on the French part of a French-English bilingual corpus.
-Our aim is to achieve there goals: a) building a corpus-based and robust typology of MWEs; b) providing a basis for linguistiest studies on MWEs, especially in relation to diverse textual generacy; ob building a corpus of evaluation for Machine Translation (MT) tasks, and especially statistical machine translation (SMT) tasks (e.g. Potet et al. 2014).
+Our aim is to achieve three goals: a) building a corpus-based and robust typology of MWEs; b) providing a basis for linguistist studies on MWEs, especially in relation to diverse textual geners; c) building a corpus of evaluation for Machine Translation (MT) tasks, and especially statistical machine translation (SMT) tasks (e.g. Pottet ad.
+20.7).